 The combined resources of the federal government, local authorities, and the private sector have facilitated the implementation of several Legacy proposals since the plan's 1997 rollout:

 The Circulator bus system provides direct links between important cultural, entertainment, and business destinations in the District.
 Circulator improves mobility within the city’s central core and reduces traffic congestion.

-The Anacostia Waterfront Initiative is transforming the riverfront with recreation trails, parks, and commercial activity that will help revitalize adjacent neighborhoods and restore the health of the river.
+Current efforts are transforming the riverfront with recreation trails, parks, and commercial activity that will help revitalize adjacent neighborhoods and restore the health of the river.

 Follow-Up Plans and Studies

 Memorials and Museums Master Plan (2001)--Identifies suitable off-the-Mall sites for museums and commemorative works.

 Monumental Core Framework Plan (2009)--Shows how memorials and museums can anchor lively, mixed-use destinations and forge a seamless connection between federal and local aspects of the city.